Crimeraaa-S1GMA/BotBuild/README.md

 **Note:** As of right now, the only thing present in this repository is this readme.
 Keep in mind, that I also have a game to work on (I'd like to prioritize that, but also work on BotBuild at that time) and IRL stuff to do, so development might take a while.
+I'd release the first public version when there's some basic stuff ready, laying a foundation for this project.
 I hope this is understandable!

 # BotBuild
 An open-source, self-hosted alternative to mainstream Discord bots, written in Python.